 Your own situation will influence a seller's decision to accept your offer over another one, too.
 Here are a few situations which may give you the edge in your negotiations:

-You have no property to sell, so you can move quickly.
+- You are chain-free: You have no property to sell, so you can move quickly.

-You're in a strong position to finance the purchase and are able to move quickly.
+- You have exchanged on your existing property: You're in a strong position to finance the purchase and are able to move quickly.

-You can get the financial ball rolling as soon as an offer has been accepted.
+- You have a mortgage offer already on the table: You can get the financial ball rolling as soon as an offer has been accepted.

-You can move faster than anyone relying on a mortgage to finance the purchase.
+- You are a cash buyer: You can move faster than anyone relying on a mortgage to finance the purchase.

 Once you have all the information you need, it's time to make the offer.
 This is usually done by calling the seller's estate agent, clarifying your current position and making an offer.
 The estate agent must notify the seller of any offer the property receives.
 Some buyers will instinctively offer much lower than the asking price to begin with in order to test the water and will then work upwards towards a mutually agreed price, but much will depend on the circumstances of all parties in the process.